 Tree of Life

 This is a different and fun way to create and manifest intentions.
 The Tree of Life is a symbol found in many, many cultures around the world.
 It is an emblem of generation - of life itself, and all the intentions that go with it.
 Different cultures have their own name for it: the Ceiba Tree in the Mayan tradition, the Acacia Tree in some African and Middle Eastern cultures, the Bodhi Tree in some Far Eastern cultures, among others.

 Making Your Tree of Life

 You can bring this creative symbolism into your own life.
 First, you will need some kind of tree.
 You can use a plant (even better if it’s shaped like a small tree), or branches collected from the woods.
-Alternatively, you can create a clay-based tree, make a 2-D paper tree and hang on the wall, or even a 3-D paper tree - the possibilities are endless.
+Alternatively, you can create a clay-based tree, make a 2-D paper version and hang on the wall, or even a 3-D paper tree - there are many possibilities.
 Next, you need some ornaments to hang on your tree that contain your intentions.
 You can use real ones from the holidays and write an intention on the back.
 Or you can create ornaments out of paper, clay or another material.
 The ornaments can have a nature-inspired theme on the front side, and the backside, you’ll write your intention.
 You can even use small pieces of paper, roll them and place on different branches of your tree.
 Your creativity and imagination are your only limits.

 Set It Where You'll See It

 After you’re finished creating your tree of life, place it somewhere you’ll see it each day.
 Whenever you look at the tree, you’ll be reminded of those intentions you wrote.
 Just as with regular written intentions, it’s best to keep them to a theme, and have just a few.
 Too many intentions can “water them down” and dilute their magic.
 At regular intervals, you can review what you've written, and/or keep your tree up year-round and check in with your progress after a year’s time.